Skip to main content

 Documenting

-Midwives document the dispensed medication and substances in the client's medical record following the Policy on Medical Records and the Standards of Practice.
+Midwives document the dispensed medication and substances in the client's medical record following the practice standard Midwives: Medical Records.
 It is recommended to include:

 • Allergies and adverse medication reactions, if available and not already noted in the client's record